maxrumsey/OzStrips/docs/faq.md

   ![Unlink Navigraph](images/unlink_navigraph.png)
 </figure>

+As a VATPAC member, there is no requirement to retrieve Nav Data from Navigraph, as this is handled by the ATS team.

 If this still doesn't work, make sure you have selected your aerodrome in OzStrips.
 <figure markdown="span">
   ![Select Aerodrome](images/sel_ad.png)